 Whale Watching season starts late July and ends in early November.
 August and September are the best months with a lot of mothers and babies.

 If you are prone to sea-sickness the best thing to do is take two sea-sickness tablets such as kwells the night before and again in the morning before going on the boat.
-This way they are in your system.
-Once sick it is too late to take them!
+This way they are in your system because once you are sick it is too late to take them!

-A good hat and plenty of sunscreen are necessary.
+A good hat and plenty of sunscreen are necessary as even though it’s winter the sun really burns when out in the open ocean all day.
 With the excitement of the whales, it’s easy to forget!
 The crew on Freedom do offer sunscreen all throughout the day.

 Kingfisher Bay Resort on Fraser Island offers some good package deals that include the return ferry, accommodation, tours of Fraser and whale watching cruises from Fraser Island.
 This is an excellent way of seeing Fraser Island and the whales for a good price.